jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/0_Standards.typ

 #import "../../../3_Code/1_Fcns/0_Fcn_Main.typ": *
 /* -------------------------------------------------------------------------- */

 // Title was checked and is fine - inshallah
 = Standards and Regulations<chap_1_0>
-This section provides a comprehensive overview of the standards relevant to #glspl("swith").
+This chapter provides a comprehensive overview of the standards relevant to #glspl("swith").
 It begins by explaining the importance of standards in @chap_1_0_1.
-The section then proceeds to analyze potentially applicable aerospace standards, highlighting their relevance and limitations in @chap_1_0_2.
+The chapter then proceeds to analyze potentially applicable aerospace standards, highlighting their relevance and limitations in @chap_1_0_2.
 The fundamentals of pressure vessels are explored, laying the groundwork for understanding the unique challenges posed by #glspl("swith") in @chap_1_0_3.
 Subsequently, it delves into the preliminary development of structural integral tanks in the automotive industry, offering insights into parallel innovations in @chap_1_0_4, including a review of relevant patents.
 An examination of specific standards from various sectors follows, along with an analysis of overarching norms applicable to high-pressure hydrogen systems in @chap_1_0_5.
-The section concludes by identifying and evaluating the most pertinent standards for #glspl("swith") in @chap_1_0_6.
+This chapter concludes by identifying and evaluating the most pertinent standards for #glspl("swith") in @chap_1_0_6.
 Throughout, the text emphasizes the current standardization challenges and the need for new or adapted standards.
-The safety considerations, particularly those arising from the application of hydrogen, that must be addressed in the experimental structural validation testing of #glspl("swith") geared towards final certification can be understood through @chap_2_0.
+The safety considerations, particularly those arising from the application of hydrogen, that must be addressed in the experimental structural validation testing of #glspl("swith") geared towards final certification are detailed in @chap_2_0.

+// Title was checked and is fine - inshallah
 == Importance of Standards <chap_1_0_1>

 The development of #gls("swith",long:true ) represents a significant innovation in aircraft design, combining advanced hydrogen storage with critical structural elements.